 There are several federal and state laws outlining protections against unlawful discrimination for women in the workplace.
 Statewide laws are specific only to the states in which they have been passed, while federal laws apply to employees nationwide.

-The Equal Pay Act is a federal law that was passed in 1963 with the intention of protecting female workers from wage discrimination.
+The Equal Pay Act of 1963 is a federal law that was passed with the intention of protecting female workers from wage discrimination.
 Despite this law’s passage, however, the wage gap still exists for women of all racial and ethnic backgrounds today and is frequently fought in legal spaces.

 Federal laws such as the Family and Medical Leave Act and Whistleblower Protection Act also offer workplace protections for female employees, providing a right to family and medical leave for workers and protections for women who report discrimination in the workplace.